Full-Time Intensive English Study

 Applications are evaluated on an individual basis.
 The university uses selective admission criteria to ensure adequate preparation, which will enable students to be successful in their academic pursuits.
 NDSU reviews the following criteria:

 - Academics – All applicants should have a secondary school educational background in the core curriculum of laboratory science, mathematics, social science and English to be considered for admission.
-Post-secondary coursework is also reviewed.
-A secondary or high school grade point average (GPA) of 2.75 (4.0 scale), or the equivalent in core subjects, is recommended.
 Students who do not meet these minimum guidelines will still be considered for admission if there is evidence in the student's academic record that demonstrates a high probability of success.

-- English Proficiency – All applicants must demonstrate English proficiency for admission consideration (see IELP Admission Procedures below).
+English proficiency – All applicants must demonstrate English proficiency for admission consideration.
+Learn more about the requirements.

 IELP Admission Procedures